jonathanbossenger/block-theme-course/module-05/02-Font-Registration.md

 Note that we included both of the font files and set the values based on the style and available weights of each.

-Those familiar with the `@font-face` CSS at-rule should see the similarities between this JSON-based counterpart.
+Those familiar with the `@font-face` [CSS at-rule](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face) should see the similarities between it and this JSON-based counterpart.
 The work nearly the same.  `fontFamily` maps to `font-family` in CSS, `fontWeight` maps to `font-weight`, and so on.

 However, one of the differences here is the format of the `src` file: